 - Civil-military relations

-- Moral injury in military personnel
+- Moral injury & ethics

-- ‘The Ethics of Inclusion: Gender Equality, Equal Opportunity and Sexual Assault in the Australian, British, Canadian and US Armed Forces,’ in George Lucas (ed.), Routledge Handbook of Military Ethics.
-(Abingdon: Routledge, 2015
+- The Ethics of Inclusion: Gender Equality, Equal Opportunity and Sexual Assault in the Australian, British, Canadian and US Armed Forces,’ in George Lucas (ed.), Routledge Handbook of Military Ethics.
+(Abingdon: Routledge, 2015)

 - "War Resisters in the US and Britain – Supporting the Case for a Right to Selective Conscientious Objection?" in A. Ellner, P. Robinson and D. Whetham (Eds), When Soldiers Say No: Selective Conscientious Objection in the Modern Military (Ashgate: 2014).